 Also, I used to chill the eggs in the ice bath for longer, but I found it to be unnecessary.
-You really just need to “shock” the eggs for a minute to stop the cooking.
+You really just need to “shock” them in cool water for a minute to stop the cooking.

-Store in the refrigerator for up to 5 days in an airtight container, to prevent the eggs from absorbing off odors.
+Store the cooked eggs in the refrigerator for up to 5 days in an airtight container, to prevent the absorption of off odors.
 Do not keep these at room temperature.